Tommy Greene: Pro career

 On May 23, 1991, Greene threw a no-hitter for the Phillies against the Montreal Expos.
 He struck out 10 batters and walked 7.
 Greene was starting for only the second time in the season and 15th time in his major league career.
 Greene was pitching in place of Danny Cox who had suffered a pulled groin in his last start.
 Greene became the first visiting pitcher to hurl a no-hitter in Montreal's history as the Phillies defeated the Expos, 2–0 before an Olympic Stadium crowd of 8,833.

-The next year in 1992, tendonitis in his arm and shoulder caused him to miss 3 1/2 months of the season; he appeared in only 13 games.
+Unfortunately for Greene the next year in 1992, tendonitis in his arm and shoulder caused him to miss 3 1/2 months of the season; he appeared in only 13 games.

 His best year as a pitcher was in 1993 as a member of the Phillies.
 He had a record of 16–4, tied with Curt Schilling for the most wins with that club.
-During that same season, he started Game 4 of the 1993 World Series for the Phillies against the Toronto Blue Jays.
+He started Game 2 and 6 of the 1993 National League Championship Series against the Atlanta Braves.
+He was chased out early in a rout loss in Game 2 but bounced back with seven solid innings in the latter that saw Philadelphia win its first pennant in ten years.
+Later that same season, he started Game 4 of the 1993 World Series for the Phillies against the Toronto Blue Jays, but he allowed seven runs before being taken out in the third inning in what became a see-saw 15-14 loss; the Phillies lost the Series in six games while Greene never pitched in a postseason game again.

-Greene remained in baseball for a few more years, splitting season between the Majors and the minors as he tried to get his ailing shoulder into shape.
-Unfortunately for Greene his shoulder never completely healed.
+His shoulder never completely healed.
 Greene started only 19 games in the big leagues from the 1994 season until he left the game in 1997.

 Greene was a GM of the Southern Collegiate baseball team, the Monroe Channel Cats, and also maintains a real estate business.